vyshnavi-11/Library-management/README.md

 ## Features
 *User Management: Admin can add, modify, and delete book in the library.
 ## Technologies Used
-*Frontend: React.js, HTML, CSS, JavaScript
+Following Technologies are used to create complete application *Frontend: React.js, HTML, CSS, JavaScript.
-*Backend: Java,SpringBoot
+*Backend: Java,SpringBoot.
-*Database: MySql
+*Database: MySql.
-*Authentication: Postman
+*Authentication:Postman.